otrv4/otrv4/otrv4.md

   It's backwards compatible with the same SEND_WHITESPACE_TAG in OTRv3.
   The client can reuse this policy in OTRv3 to decide whether to send the whitespace tag.

+ERROR_START_AKE
+  Start the OTR AKE when you receive an OTR Error Message.
+  It's backwards compatible with the same ERROR_START_AKE in OTRv3.
+  The client can reuse this policy in OTRv3 to decide whether to start the AKE when receiving error message.
 ```

 For example, Alice could set up her client so that it speaks version 4 of the